printerous/SweetEscape-API-Doc/source/index.html.md

 Printerous will give a Releaser Account to SweetEscape, and you need to request the token by signing in using that Releaser Account credentials.

 ## Get Token

+This endpoint returns Authentication Token for the other services.
+Token expiry time is 7 days.
+Please request new token before old token expired.

 > Request Example: